go140point6/pvpcoin-masternode-setup/readme.md

 3. Still in the control wallet, send pvpcoin to the address you generated in step 2 (Be 100% sure that you entered the address correctly.
 Make sure this is exactly 888 pvpcoin; No more, no less.).
 STOP!
 If using the -qt wallet, just use the Send tab like you normally would, no reason to do this from the debug console.
 If you are at all uncomfortable with this step on the -cli, use the -qt wallet.
 If you are on a system that doesn't have a working -qt (i.e. Pi), then move your wallet to a system that does to complete these steps.
 Once the control wallet is setup, simply move it back.

 You DID encrypt this wallet, didn't you?
 Don't forget to escape any special characters (see the top).
-The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to start up the masternode.
+The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to initiate your transaction.
 And again, note the space in front of the command unlocking your wallet!
 ```
  ./playervsplayercoin-cli walletpassphrase <mylongrandompassphrase> 120
 ./playervsplayercoin-cli sendtoaddress <pvpcoinaddress> 888